elixir-lang/ex_doc/README.md

 ExDoc ships with many features:

-  * Automatically generates offline-accessible HTML and EPUB documents from your API documentation.
+  * Automatically generates offline-accessible HTML, Markdown, and EPUB documents from your API documentation.
   * When hosted, ExDoc relies on browser's page transitions for better UX, caching, and enhanced accessibility.
   * Responsive design, covering phones and tablets.
   * Support for custom pages, guides, livebooks and cheatsheets.